Laszabo/pad-extractor-automation/README.md

 ## 🚀 Project Overview

-This project automates the extraction of structured data from batches of **prepayment** and **regular** invoices issued by **Elindus**.
+This project automates the extraction of structured data from two invoice types issued by **Elindus**:

-Two custom-designed **Power Automate Desktop (PAD)** workflows were developed:
+- **Prepayment Invoices** (advance billing)

-- **Prepayment Invoice Flow** – tailored for advance payment invoices
+- **Regular Invoices** (consumption-based billing)

-- **Regular Invoice Flow** – tailored for consumption and billing invoices
+Two customized **Power Automate Desktop (PAD)** workflows were developed to process each invoice type independently.

-Both flows extract key fields from PDF invoices and compile them into structured Excel files.
+The automations generate structured Excel outputs for further analysis.

 ---